Where in the world takes your breath away?

 The view, rather views, from Alaska’s Inside Passage are breathtaking.
 One of the most beautiful places on earth, this network of sheltered waterways is home to spruce-covered islands, snow-capped mountains, landscape-moulding glaciers and small, picturesque coastal communities.
 Full of natural splendour, it’s no wonder these waters are so alluring.
 As you sail through this pristine wilderness keep an eye out for orcas, dolphins and whales.
 Overhead, bald eagles and cormorants feed off the bounty of fish in the waters below.
 Everywhere you look is a photo.

 Why settle for one great view when you can marvel at one that is constantly changing?
 One minute, a medieval castle perched atop a hill, the next a timeless village, its church steeple rising to the heavens.
 One day, a glorious city, the next, a valley of vineyards.
 A journey along the river reveals celebrated cities, towns and landscapes.
 In doing so, it offers a unique and very special view of the world.
-Our Viking Longships are designed to make the most of those precious views, with floor to ceiling windows letting the outside in, On the Sun Deck, with its 360-degree panorama, pull up a comfy chair and immerse yourself in the extraordinary scenery.
+Our Viking Longships are designed to make the most of those precious views, with floor to ceiling windows letting the outside in, On the Aquavit Terrace, enjoy a drink or a meal al fresco and immerse yourself in the extraordinary scenery.

 SHIRLEY HEIGHTS LOOKOUT, ANTIGUA

-On Antigua, considered one of the best islands in the Caribbean, enjoy the best view on the island.
+The Caribbean island of Antigua has a beach for every day of the year.
 Shirley Heights is a restored 18th-century British military lookout, 446 feet above the sea.
 From here, you can enjoy sweeping views of the turquoise waters of English Harbour and Falmouth Harbour.
 On a clear day, you can also see Montserrat and Guadeloupe.
 Sunset is the perfect time to be there.
 If you look closely at the exact second the sun sets behind the ocean, you may see a green jet of light cover the horizon, known as the Green Flash.
 Green, turquoise, gold, whatever time of day you visit, the colours of this Caribbean island will stay with you forever.

 The sight of a polar bear padding across the frozen tundra.
 The otherworldly vision of blue ice floating serenely on the horizon.
 A seal sunning itself on a craggy rock.
 A towering glacial waterfall.
 Sunset – orange, pink and mauve over the snow-capped landscape.
 A ghostly white beluga whale swimming alongside your ship.
-A journey into the pristine Arctic is one of extraordinary sights never seen before, with every minute of your journey revealing a new view, each more splendid than the last.
+A journey into the pristine Arctic is a humbling experience of nature, with every minute of your journey revealing a new view, each more splendid than the last.